alkalaji/airbnb-seattle-analysis/README.md

 # Seattle Airbnb dataset analysis
 This repository is for project 1 of Udacity's data science nano degree

+The associated blog post can be found [here](https://alkalaji.github.io/Airbnb-Seattle-Data-Analysis/)

 ## Introduction
 In this notebook, we look at the data provided by Airbnb for their listings in Seattle.
 We follow CRISP-DM in order to answer different busines questions.